saksham785/ICEGATE__Chatbot/README.md

 ## ICEGATE_Chatbot
 # Purpose

 The ICEGATE Chatbot is designed to assist users with queries related to the ICEGATE website.
 It provides information on various topics related to ICEGATE website.

+My chatbot can understand the question even if you made a spelling mistake, grammetical error, or change the sequence of words.

 # Features

+I have used RASA framework to create this chatbot,

 Robust NLU Pipeline: Utilizes a combination of SpacyTokenizer, SpacyFeaturizer, RegexFeaturizer, LexicalSyntacticFeaturizer, and CountVectorsFeaturizer for accurate intent recognition and entity extraction.